thalerjonathan/rust-ddd/reports/week2/day9/README.md

 ## Results

 The refactorings and the implementation of the *Fixture* features were done quite fast due to the help of Cursor.
+However due to interruptions I did not manage to finish the UI part of the *Fixture* features, as well as refactoring away from the connection pool in the *Repositories* - this is the plan for tomorrow.

 ## Conclusions